minh84/udacity_carnd/CarND-P4-Advanced-Lane-Lines/writeup.md

 It's clear that due to the constrast of the left wall, it makes the wall to appear in the binary image which causes the lane-line detection failed.

+There are two ways to work around the above issue

+ * defining a fixed region of interest, this might work well on this track since we drive well in middle of the lane and the road is almost straight.
+ * noticing that in the above frames, it fails to detect lane-line in only 3 frames (587,588,589) but in other frames it works well.
+We can then use previous lane line as starter point to search for lane-line in current frame.
+This serves as dynamic region of interest which might work well for sharp curves and tricky condition.

+We try to implement the second approach now.

 #### 3. Look ahead-filter
 As suggested in the project page, we should keep track of the last few lane-line detection and do the following sanity check